 The system had been running and burning in for a few months.
-And, I was invited over to my friends to listen and tell him what I thought of the sound from the system.
+I was invited over to my friends to listen and tell him what I thought of the sound.

 I took this picture as I entered the listening room.
-To be used, as reference for making any adjustment that was necessary.
+To be used, as reference for making any adjustment.

-I had no idea at all just what to expect.
-The Open Baffle loudspeakers were very large and looked very impressive.
-With the design and the way they were put together, I really was expecting to be blown away!.
+I had no idea at all, just what to expect.
+The Open Baffle loudspeakers were huge and looked very impressive.
+With the design and the way constructed, I was hoping to be amazed!.

-I sat down and the first CD was inserted.
+I sat down, and the first CD inserted.
 The music came from the Open baffle but was nothing like I expected.
 My friend told me he had done tests with his computer sound set up the system.
-And, wanted to know how my thoughts compared to his.
+And, I wanted to know how my thoughts compared to his.

-The sound I heard, was completely wrong in so many ways.
+The sound I heard was completely wrong in so many ways.
 And, after a few minutes, I said everything, was just so far out of balance.
 The bass was boomy and loose and also too much.
-The vocal was appearing from two-thirds of the way up the wall and there was nothing happening in the middle.
+The vocal was appearing from two-thirds of the way up the wall, and nothing was happening in the middle.

-The details were coming from the far walls and there was no feeling in the music.
+The details were coming from the far walls, and there was no feeling in the music.
 The sound was lifeless and flat without expression.
-Another thing I felt, was all the notes seemed to be cut off as soon as they played.
+Another thing I felt was all the notes seemed to cut off as soon as they played.
 Exactly my feelings and the computers, my friend told me – you are spot on!

 Much too far from the centre and much to close the wall.
-This was causing the reflections, the hole in the middle of the sound stage, The loose boomy bass and also the vocalist to appear from two-thirds of the way up the wall.
-Luckily the units are on wheels so it was quite easy to move them around but we started by what I thought would be the best place to start and the dimensions that I chose turned out to be very good.
+And, was causing the reflections.
+Plus, the hole in the middle of the sound stage.
+The loose boomy bass and also the vocalist to appear from two-thirds of the way up the wall.
+Luckily the units are on wheels, so it was quite easy to move them around but we started by what I thought would be the best place to start and the dimensions that I chose turned out to be very good.

-Now, you can see from this picture the move is quite large compared with the room size and listening position.
+Now, you can see from this picture; the move is quite significant compared with the room size and listening position.
 Sometimes, it is only necessary to move a loudspeaker a few centimetres.
-And, then fine tune by just a centimetre or even a half centimetre.
-And, one of the things I found to be necessary, was the very small adjustments needed.
-The Open Baffel has a critical adjustment to sound direction.
+And, then fine-tune by just a centimetre or even a half centimetre.
+And, one of the things I found to be necessary, was the tiny adjustments needed.
+The Open Baffle has a critical change to sound direction.

-By moving the units a very small amount, it was possible to have the vocals exactly where they should be which was centre stage.
+By moving the units a minimal amount, it was possible to have the vocals exactly where they should be, which was centre stage.

-The units had to have a very small toe in which was about one centimetre off centre which was enough to give the best sound dispersion.
-The Units ended up exactly the same measurement from centre to centre and centrestage to centre listening position.
+The units had to have a tiny toe in which was about one centimetre off centre, which was enough to give the best sound dispersion.
+The Units ended up the same measurement from centre to centre and centre stage to centre listening position.
 In this way, we were able to obtain a sound triangle.
 Which is what we must always aim for when setting up the audio system to sound the best.

-I had finished initial adjustments and we took it in turns to sit in the listening position to hear what had been done.
-A few more very small adjustments were made and the system started to sound great.
-Tight bass, vocals centre stage with detail and depth.
+I had finished initial adjustments, and we took it in turns to sit in the listening position to hear.
+A few more tiny changes made, and the system started to sound great.
+A tight bass, vocals centre stage with detail and depth.
 The soundstage was excellent and everything in position.
 The system was now up to 9/10.

 But something was still not quite right.
-If you remember earlier I said the notes seem to be somehow cut off.
-And, there was a certain lack of life to the music.
+If you remember earlier, I said the notes seem to cut off.
+And, there was an absolute lack of life to the music.
 At this point my friend said, let us try your cables.
-I replied, yes of course.
-And, with that, my friend took a set of my interconnects and loudspeaker cables from his other system and connected them.
+I replied, yes, of course.
+And, with that, my friend took a set of my cables from his other system and connected them.